-Endorsed candidates and Senate groups should determine whether a donation was received by them or through a campaign committee.
-If the donation was received by them, then they must disclose the donation in their candidate or Senate group return.
-If the donation was received through a campaign committee, then the donation must be reported in the annual political party return.
+Endorsed candidates and Senate groups must determine whether a donation was received by the candidate or Senate group or through a campaign committee.
+If the donation was received by the candidate or Senate group, rather than through a campaign committee, it must be disclosed in the candidate or Senate group return.
+If the donation was received through a campaign committee, then the donation must be reported in the political party's annual return.